 Transitioning to a new diet doesn’t always go as smoothly as we’d like…

-And while the keto diet in particular has been proven to assist in a variety of health benefits, there can be some unpleasant side effects that come with it, such as:
+And while the keto diet, in particular, has been shown to assist in a variety of health benefits, there can be some unpleasant side effects that come with it, such as:

-To make matters more challenging, eating the right foods alone won’t always be enough to provide your body with the essential ingredients it needs.
+To make matters more challenging, eating the right foods alone won’t always be enough to provide your body with the essential nutrients it needs.

 This is where supplements come in.

-Supplements can help make up for the vitamins and nutrients you need to better and more quickly adapt to a keto diet.
+Supplements can help make up for the vitamins, minerals, and other nutrients you need to better and more quickly adapt to the keto diet.

 In this article, we’re going to run through the top ten supplements you need to know about on the keto diet.